dereuromark/cakephp-hashid/README.md

 at the same time (same datetime for created).
 - UUIDS are often used to just cloak the numeric primary keys visibility of how much gets inserted over time.
 But that is not what they should be used for.
 If you want to synch data across DBs, then they are useful.
 But they should not be abused for other things.

+**UPDATE** This is actually not true if you combine both AIID and UUIDs and use UUIDs only for external lookup but keep AIID for all internal joins and operations.
+As such the Expose plugin fully replaces this now.

 ## Demo
 See https://sandbox.dereuromark.de/sandbox/hashids